C6-YazeedWidyan/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

+Whether you’re a gamer or shop, **RED** makes it easy to find your next addictive game.
-Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+With **RED** webiste, you get access to many games all over the world, as we help you to search, filter for new and interseting games, add to your cart and purchase them with a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>